nikothomas/ctdfjorder/docs/Getting Started.rst

 Getting Started
 ===============

+The following tutorial is for CLI users, if you are a developer using the library then you'll want to read the :doc:`API` documentation.

 Installation
 ------------

 We recommend using a conda environment just for CTDFjorder.
 To do this, open your terminal (MacOS/Linux) or command prompt (Windows) and run the following commands: